Day 18 of the zero waste challenge

 You will be surprised how hard it is when you say; “No” for the first time.

-If you live in Canada, you can just write a note on your mailbox stating: “I do not wish to receive Canada Post Neighbourhood Mail.”
-This message, according to Canada Post, will stop the flood of promotional material going into your mailbox.
+If you live in Canada, you can write a note on your mailbox stating: “I do not wish to receive Canada Post Neighbourhood Mail.”
+According to Canada Post, this message will stop the flood of promotional material going into your mailbox.

-If your mailman is persistent and you still get mail that is just made for the bin, you can go and fill out this form from Canada post, and they will further investigate the matter.
+If your mailman is persistent and still get mail that is just made for the bin, you can fill out this form from Canada post, and they will further investigate the matter.